 - A fire pit or fireplace is a welcome addition

-- Make room in the centre for a jacuzzi
+- Make room in the center for a jacuzzi

 Poolside Cabana for Extra Privacy and Elegance